 The data were collected by me, Catherine Molho, Francesca Righetti, and Daniel Balliet.
 A data publication describing the full dataset is in preparation.
 For now, the codebook and materials are available here.
 Please get in touch if you are interested in working with the IDL data.

-Rentzsch, K., Columbus, S., Balliet, D., & Gerlach, T. M. (2019).
+Rentzsch, K., Columbus, S., Balliet, D., & Gerlach, T. M. (in prep.).
 Similarity in situation perception predicts relationship satisfaction.
 Manuscript in preparation for resubmission.

 Peperkoorn, L. S., Becker, D. V., Balliet, D., Columbus, S., Molho, C., & van Lange, P. A. M. (2020).
 The prevalence of dyads in social life.
 PLOS one, 15(12), e0244188.